acrucetta/pomodoro/README.md

 - The program will load a list of websites it wants to block from the environmental variables or a config file
 - The programm will start a proxy server and block any requests for websites the user doesn't want to visit
 - Once the timer is finished, the proxy server will shut down and allow the user to visit those websites again

-## Development

-Pomodoro Timer
-- Simple timer with a 25 min countdown and 5 min breaks if the user likes

-Load Blocked Websites
-- Read and parse a list of websites from a .env or text file

-Proxy Server
-- Initialize a server to listen to HTTP/HTTPS ports
-- Intercept and inspect each web request

-Website Blocking
-- Enhance the proxy server to block requests to specified websites
-    - Check if the URL is in the blocked list
-    - Deny access if not on the list; show a dummy value

-Integrate with Pomodoro Timer
-- Link the proxy operation with the timer; start or stop based on the timing

-## TO-DO's
-- [X] Build a pomodoro timer with a 25 min countdown
-- [X] Parse a text file and print it to the console
-- [X] Create a proxy server to listen to HTTP requests
-    - Extract hostname and path from the request
-    - Establish a connection with the target server
-    - Send the request to the target server
-    - Receive the response from the target server
-    - Send the response to the client
-- [] Enhance the server to handle HTTPs requests
-- [X] Test the proxy server with dummy input
-- [] Inspect the server requests and print them to the console
-- [] Block a dummy website from the requests to the server
-- [] Integrate it with the pomodoro timer